ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    to the effect of the [DMARC Policy Discovery](#dmarc-policy-discovery).

 t:
-:  DMARC policy test mode (plain-text; **OPTIONAL**; default is 'n').
+:  DMARC policy test mode (plain-text; **OPTIONAL**; default is "n").
 For the Author Domain to which the DMARC Policy Record applies, the "t" tag serves as a signal to the actor performing DMARC validation checks as to whether or not the Domain Owner wishes the Domain Owner Assessment Policy declared in the "p=", "sp=", and/or "np=" tags to actually be applied.
-This tag does not affect the generation of DMARC reports, and it has no effect on any policy (p=, sp=, or np=) that is 'none'.
+This tag does not affect the generation of DMARC reports, and it has no effect on any policy (p=, sp=, or np=) that is "none".
 See (#removal-of-the-pct-tag) for further discussion of the use of this tag.
 Possible values are as follows:

     y:
-    :  A request that the actor performing the DMARC validation check not apply the policy, but instead apply any special handling rules it might have in place, such as rewriting the RFC5322.From header field.
+    :  A request that the actor performing the DMARC validation check not apply the policy, but instead apply any special handling rules it might have in place, such as rewriting the RFC5322.From header field (see (#removal-of-the-pct-tag)).
     The Domain Owner is currently testing its specified DMARC assessment policy, and has an expectation that the policy applied to any failing messages will be one level below the specified policy.
-That is, if the policy is 'quarantine' and the value of the 't' tag is 'y', a policy of 'none' will be applied to failing messages; if the policy is 'reject' and the value of the 't' tag is 'y', a policy of 'quarantine' will be applied to failing messages, irrespective of any other special handling rules that might be triggered by the 't' tag having a value of 'y'.
+That is, if the policy is "quarantine" and the value of the "t" tag is "y", a policy of "none" will be applied to failing messages; if the policy is "reject" and the value of the "t" tag is "y", a policy of "quarantine" will be applied to failing messages, irrespective of any other special handling rules that might be triggered by the "t" tag having a value of "y".

     n:
     :  The default is a request to apply the Domain Owner Assessment Policy as specified